alternative-rvb/arvb-markdown-alerts/README.md

 3. Try clicking on the summary to expand/collapse
 4. Check browser console for any errors

+## Known Issues & Compatibility

+### ⚠️ Extension Conflicts

+**Markdown All in One (yzhang.markdown-all-in-one)** is **incompatible** with ARVB Markdown Alerts.

+Both extensions modify the markdown-it parser, which causes conflicts in the rendering pipeline.
+If you have both extensions installed, alerts may:
+- Not render at all (displayed as raw `:::` syntax)
+- Render incorrectly with wrong styles
+- Cause the extension to fail silently

+**Solution:** Disable or uninstall "Markdown All in One" to use ARVB Markdown Alerts.

+The extension will automatically detect this conflict and display a warning notification if both extensions are active.

+### Remote Development (WSL, SSH, Dev Containers)

+This extension works correctly in remote development environments (WSL, SSH, Dev Containers).
+If you encounter issues:

+1. Ensure the extension is installed **in the remote environment**, not just locally
+2. Look for "Install in WSL" or "Install in SSH" buttons in the Extensions view
+3. Reload the VS Code window after installation

 ## Why Choose ARVB Markdown Alerts?

 - **No Configuration Required**: Works out of the box, no settings to configure